 The policies below have been developed in the best interests of our students, faculty and our corporate recruiters.
 These policies and guidelines, when followed by both recruiting partners and Darden, provide for a fair recruiting process for all.

 You may extend invitations to students who have applied for your job opportunity or who have been identified through our résumé book, clubs or personal contacts.
-Once you’ve chosen your preselects, the client services manager (CSM) will notify students of their status.
+Once you’ve chosen your preselects, the employer relations manager (ERM) will notify students of their status.
 At that point, no invitations can be retracted.
-If you identify additional candidates to interview, please contact your CSM to make arrangements.
+If you identify additional candidates to interview, please contact your ERM to make arrangements.

 Only current Darden students who are eligible to use the Career Development Center may be interviewed in our facility.
 Any undergraduate or graduate students at the University of Virginia may not be interviewed during your on-Grounds schedule.

 At the beginning of each academic year, each student receives an equal number of bid points.
 Points are used to compete for the open slots on interview schedules.
 In order to ensure that companies do not overlook students who are truly interested and to provide the students equal opportunities, Darden requires that 25% of your schedule be open to our student bidding process.
 75% of your schedule can be filled with students you have preselected to interview.
 Over the past several years, more than 80 companies have extended offers to students who bid for their interviews.